impresso/newsagency-classification/lib/bert_classification/single_task/README.md

 To push to HF, run `python push_model_to_hf.py`.
 For now, the script pushes the best models --the latest checkpoints-- (ie trained with multilingual DeBERTa) and will push them in `impresso-project` on HF.

 ### Example run:

+This code was utilised to generate the multiligual model in the Impresso App with the following hyperparameters.
 ```python
 CUDA_VISIBLE_DEVICES=2 TOKENIZERS_PARALLELISM=false python main.py \
                 --model_name_or_path dbmdz/bert-medium-historic-multilingual-cased \